• Share this on:

 • Consider obtaining natural and/or organic certification for your avocado oil, as this will likely give you an advantage in entering the European market.

-• Visit the NaTrue website and the COSMOS website and review the information they provide on obtaining natural and/or organic certification for your avocado oil.
+• Visit the NATRUE website and the COSMOS website and review the information they provide on obtaining natural and/or organic certification for your avocado oil.

 • Visit and review the information available on the ITC Sustainability Map about certification schemes in the sector.
 This will make you more knowledgeable about popular certification schemes in the European consumer market for cosmetic products and their natural ingredients.
-It will also help you make a more informed choice when assessing if there is a business case for you to obtain certification.

 In the European market, avocado oil is mainly used in the food, cosmetics and health product industries.
 Avocado oil mainly enters the European market through importers/distributors.
-European processors may also directly source avocado oil from developing countries; this is another important channel.
+European processors may also directly source avocado oil from producing countries; this is another important channel.
 As an exporter, it is important to know how the European avocado oil end-market is segmented, through which channels avocado oil is brought into the European market, and which of those channels is the most interesting for you.
 This knowledge will help you to enter the European market.

 How is the end-market segmented?